 - 5:00 pm Event concludes

 Practising in a changing landscape

-Presented by Kotchakorn Vorrakhom, CEO and Founder, Landprocess
+Presented by Kotchakorn Voraakhom, CEO and Founder, Landprocess

 Climate change has the biggest impact on densely populated delta cities that are sinking across the world like Tokyo, New York, London, New Orleans, Los Angeles, Shanghai and many more.
 Today, Bangkok, a city of 15 million people living, working and commuting on a shifting, muddy river delta, is sinking more than a centimetre every year, or four times faster than the rate of predicted sea level rise.

 “Our way of living with water is reflected through architecture and landscape.
 Thais were once called amphibious.
 We lived both on land and water.
 But now our relationship with water has changed.
 Our modern city infrastructure no longer allows our amphibious nature to flourish.”
 Kotchakorn discusses what we can do as architects practising in this changing landscape.
 “Aspirations in how the city can choose to address its threatened future while allowing new architecture with landscape strategies to emerge are what we need.”

 Presented by Takeshi Komada, Director, Komada Architects’ Office

 “People” and “water” are both constantly flowing and circulating.
 Like every stream has its source, each of us has our own place to return.
 In his presentation, Takeshi Komada examines the form of these sources and the way that they flow into streams.
 The source might be a pond or a lake.
 If so, people may recognize their neighbourhood as a “place to return,” but if the source is just a single point in a spring what would it be then?

 The velocity at which people flow is rising and the streams that they make are getting extremely complex.
 Our “place to return” might be isolated and connected directly to the very fast flow of the stream.
 Therefore, we may have to think of the springs that make small streams and a small gatherings of water.